Back in 2010, we shifted the focus of our sustainability reporting and stopped producing hardcopy reports.

 Our approach to reporting includes sharing lots of short films, stories and interviews all told by Virgin Media people.
 Think of them as snapshots into what we’re doing to become a more sustainable business.
 But rather than taking the usual top-down, corporate approach, we wanted to do things a little differently.
 So we gave our employees hand-held cameras and got them to film stuff for us to show ‘behind the scenes’ of our sustainability story.

-So far, over 300 staff and suppliers have helped us make our sustainability films.
-Oh, and while you’re here, take a look at the bits that didn’t make the final cut.
-For your amusement, we’ve put together all the “Outtakes” from our first film here.
+So far, over 600 staff and suppliers have helped us make our sustainability films.
+For amusement, we’ve put together all the “outtakes” from our first film, made back in 2011, here.

-You can also join in the conversation about sustainability at Virgin Media on our blog, where you’ll find news and views from people at Virgin Media as well as outside experts.
-It’s all about having an ongoing, open and honest conversation about how we’re becoming more sustainable.
+You can also join in the conversation about how we’re doing on our blog, where you’ll find news and views from people at Virgin Media, as well as outside experts.
+It’s all about having an ongoing, open and honest conversation about how we’re becoming a more sustainable business.
 And it’s open to our staff, suppliers, partners – and you!

-If you’re looking for more data about our performance in key ‘taking responsibility’ areas such as carbon emissions, waste and recycling or our internal gender balance, you’ll find this in our sustainability journey.
+If you’re looking for more data about our performance in operational areas such as carbon emissions, waste and recycling or even the diversity of our workforce, you’ll find this in the content we publish about our performance against our key targets.
+See how we did.

 Verification and assurance